mmetaa/stylegan-transformations/README.md

 ![Teaser image](./teaser.png)

-*These people are real &ndash; latent representation of them was found by using perceptual loss trick.
-Then this representations were moved along "smiling direction" and transformed back into images*
+*The generated image is not a real person; a latent representation of two Gme of Thrones characters was found by using perceptual loss trick.
+Then these representations were combined using the style mixing technique and transformed back into an image.*

 Short explanation of encoding approach:
 0) Original pre-trained StyleGAN generator is used for generating images